 Most of the kids love coloring pages – that’s a fact.
 On the other hand, most of them also are not very eager to learn – that’s a fact number two.
 As we know well, learning through play is very effective.
 So maybe it’s a good idea to use coloring books in the education of young people?

 As a parent, you probably know that coloring pages are very popular among kids.
 But it’s not very commonly known that coloring can also have a lot of educational values for the youngest.

 They have a really impressive range of use.
 You can mention: unleashing creativity, increased self-esteem, higher self-confidence and development of many manual and intellectual abilities.
 So you can use coloring pages as a leisure time activity or as an educational tool.
-In other words, you can incorporate coloring books into both: your child’s entertainment and learning.
+In other words, you can incorporate coloring pages into both: entertainment and learning.

 It’s pretty obvious that majority of the parents want to make education of their kids more interesting and effective.
 Coloring pages are an ideal tool for this purpose.
-They easily combine child’s natural curiosity with their creative inclinations.
+They easily combine kids’ natural curiosity with their creative inclinations.
 Appropriateness of using coloring pages in a classroom is supported by numerous research results.

 For example, it has been already proven that most of the children learn far more effective when their three sensory centers are stimulated simultaneously.
 To make it easier to understand we can use an example.
 When a teacher in a classroom is explaining a task and writing on the board at the same time, a child has only two senses stimulated – visual and auditory.
 Such a stimulation creates only 1 active connection in the brain.
-But when you add for example any manual activity of children, this will create additionally also kinesthetic activity, as a result tripling the brain connections and making a learning process far more effective.
+But when you add for example any manual activity, this will create additionally also kinesthetic activity, as a result tripling the brain connections and making a learning process far more effective.

-A child’s hand must be prepared for writing
+A young hand must be prepared for writing